 - Fertilizer: These orchids are vigorous and need regular fertilization; constant liquid fertilization of nitrogen works well, and many gardeners use a slow-release fertilizer as well.
-The specific fertilization requirements of your orchid depend on species, light, moisture, and temperature: look into the requirements of your plant.
+The specific fertilization requirements of your orchid depend on species, light, moisture, and temperature; look into the requirements of your own plant.

 If you’re growing Spathoglottis terrestrially, repotting isn’t necessary, but potted plants should be repotted in a rich organic potting mixture once the soil has become depleted.
-Their root systems are fairly extensive for their size, and make sure not to damage them.
+Their root systems are fairly extensive for their size.
+Make sure not to damage them.

 Many are used in tropical gardens as ground plants, particularly plicata, the deep purple grapette, and the spiky and attractive S. cabaret; many of these plants are available in tropical nurseries.

 Given lots of fertilizer and nutrition, light, and warmth, Spathoglottis orchids will generally reward you with bright flowers about six to seven months after initial planting.
 Keep them out of frost, and plant them in a peat-based, well-drained, organic soil mix.
 During the growing season in spring, they will need to be watered more heavily.
 Make sure to remove dead foliage to give the plant space to grow, as well.

 Spathoglottis make good beginner orchids because of their ease; new gardeners looking for introductory orchids would do well to start here.